If you’re a coffee drinker looking to better understand and/or get into the world of espresso, be prepared to hear the espresso drinker’s terminology:

 Espresso is a concentrated coffee beverage made when hot water is forced through finely ground coffee beans.
 It’s rich, robust, concentrated and frequently used as the base for familiar coffeehouse beverages, such as cappuccinos and lattes.

 But not all concentrated coffee is espresso.
-True espresso is defined by the following criteria:
+True espresso is defined by 3 criteria:

 Steam espresso machines are pretty cheap, frequently under $150, and may call themselves espresso machines, but steam itself can’t get to 9 bars of pressure.
 The resulting “espresso” is more appropriately called “really concentrated coffee.”

 Great espresso machines are the ones that maintain consistently high temperatures and consistently provide the right pressure, which allows for a consistently pulled shot within the 25-30 second time frame.

 Notice my consistent use of the word “consistently”?
 That’s not an accident.
 You want your espresso machine to be able to hit the same extraction parameters every single time.
 That way the same recipe always pulls the same shot.

 You don’t as much “brew” espresso as you “pull” it.
 You’ll still see the word “brewed” in the espresso world — I’ll use it frequently, such as in our How to Brew Espresso article — but the act of brewing is called pulling.